PLEASE READ CAREFULLY BEFORE DOWNLOADING THE SOFTWARE OR USING THE PRODUCT(S) OR SKYPE WEBSITES

 (b) You may delete a SIP profile at any time.
 If you choose to delete a SIP profile, you will lose all current configuration details and call history relating to this SIP profile and you will not be able to make or receive any calls using this SIP profile.
 Any Skype Numbers and Skype Credit that you have allocated to that SIP profile may be taken back to the Skype Manager and reallocated before the SIP Profile is deleted.
 Channel Subscriptions may not be taken back to the Skype Manager and will no longer be available once the SIP profile has been deleted.

 (c) Subject to Section 19.1, you may purchase and allocate Skype Numbers to a SIP Profile.
 The maximum number of Skype Numbers you can allocate to a SIP profile is 99.
 Skype Numbers allocated to a SIP Profile may be used as the CLI for that SIP Profile.
-No mobile or landline numbers can be allocated to a Managed Account as a CLI for a SIP Profile.
+No mobile or landline numbers can be allocated to a Linked Account as a CLI for a SIP Profile.

-(d) Managed Accounts using Skype Connect may only be used with your PBX and may not be used on a personal computer, mobile or other device unless and until you cease using it with Skype Connect.
+(d) Linked Accounts using Skype Connect may only be used with your PBX and may not be used on a personal computer, mobile or other device unless and until you cease using it with Skype Connect.

 (e) Skype Connect should not be used as a standalone service but as a secondary communications channel only in connection with traditional telephone services.
 When using Skype Connect you shall configure your PBX and any other certified Skype Connect equipment so that all emergency calls are terminated through a standard landline connection or another telephone service that supports emergency calling.